Pittsburgh’s Phipps Conservatory Membership Just Got Better

 In September, members were invited to the launch of a new tour: Artwork at the Phipps.
-With the flower shows changing with the seasons, we’d made many trips to the Conservatory before being smart enough to join.
+With seasonal flower shows, we’d made many trips to the Conservatory before being smart enough to join.
 At $75 for two adults ($15 per adult per visit), it easily made sense.

 Then there are the special events—presentations, learning opportunities and now this tour.
-Guided by docent Joanna, we were shown things we’d been seeing but hadn’t really seen and had a glimpse into the art decorating the Center for Sustainable Landscapes offices.
+Docent Joanna showed us things we’d seen but hadn’t really seen.
+We had a glimpse into the art decorating the Center for Sustainable Landscapes offices.
 This building is an icon of Pittsburgh’s Green buildings, and a smart one at that.

 Henry W. Phipps, Jr. created the Conservatory for the city of Pittsburgh in 1893.
-In case you aren’t up on your steel history (I wasn’t), Phipps was partners in Carnegie Steel, with—you guessed it—Scotsman Andrew.
-It was only one aspect of Phipps’ wealth with him spending a lot of it to better the world around him.
+If you aren’t up on your steel history (I wasn’t), Phipps partnered in Carnegie Steel with Scotsman Andrew Carnegie.
+It was only one display of Phipps’ wealth as he spent it to better the world around him.